Five Lackawanna County child protection workers charged with endangering eight children, investigators charge

 "Tell me how this impacts an arraignment," Powell said.

-Attorney Chris Caputo, representing the Office of Youth and Family Services, wanted to raise the issues to establish a record.
+Attorney Chris Caputo, representing the Office of Youth and Family Services, said he wanted to raise the issues to establish a record.

 The longstanding nature of the cases undermined recent statements by Browning.
 After the state Department of Human Services downgraded the office's license Friday from full to provisional for six months, Browning blamed a staffing shortage of about 40 people.
 In his response to the state's inspection, he said the shortage was exacerbated by an "ethically challenged and legally questionable" police investigation.